Tapeworm treatment for dogs

 A vet must treat your dog for tapeworm and record it in the pet passport or third-country official veterinary certificate every time you want to bring it to the UK.

 The treatment must have been given no less than 24 hours and no more than 120 hours (5 days) before you enter the UK.
-Your dog can be refused entry or put into quarantine if you don’t follow this rule.
+Your dog can be refused entry or put into quarantine if you do not follow this rule.

-You don’t need to treat your dog for tapeworm if you’re coming directly to the UK from Finland, Ireland, Malta or Norway.
+You do not need to treat your dog for tapeworm if you’re coming directly to the UK from Finland, Ireland, Malta or Norway.

 The treatment must: